moorepants/learn-multibody-dynamics/orientation.rst

    Note very carefully what version of the direction cosine matrix you pass to ``.orient_explicit()``.
 Check its docstring with ``N.orient_explicit?``.

-But even better is the ``.orient_axis()`` method.
-This method allows you do define simple rotations between reference frames more naturally.
+But even better for this case is the :external:py:meth:`orient_axis()
+<sympy.physics.vector.frame.ReferenceFrame.orient_axis>` method.
+This method
+allows you to define simple rotations between reference frames more naturally.
 You provide the frame to rotate from, the angle to rotate, and the vector to rotate about.
 For example, rotate :math:`B` with respect to :math:`A` through :math:`\alpha` about :math:`\hat{a}_z` by:

 .. jupyter-execute::